engrbugs/Einstein.Riddle/README.md

-# Can you solve Einstein Riddle?
+# Can you solve Einstein's Riddle?
-This Python project will solve Einstein riddle with the help of trial n' error and a little AI.
+This Python project will solve the riddle with the help of trial n' error and a of little AI.
 Check the code inside.

+Source code click here

 ## The Situation:
 <center><a href="https://www.youtube.com/watch?v=1rDVz_Fb6HQ">